Please plan to visit your advisor/professors during their office hours.

 If you have a class during that time, e-mail them to schedule an appointment at a mutually convenient time.

-Freshman/Sophomores – students who are declared business majors in their freshman/sophomore years will be assigned an advisor in the School of Business Undergraduate Programs Office.
-You will then be assigned a faculty advisor when you enter your junior year.
+Freshman/Sophomores – students who are declared business majors will be assigned a professional advisor in the School of Business Office of Undergraduate Advisement.
+You will then be assigned a faculty advisor when you enter your 3rd year.

 Student Handbook – Familiarize yourself with your Handbook.
 When you enter your junior and senior years, re-read it occasionally to be sure you are on track and know the requirements for your degree program.

 Also, familiarize yourself with the UConn Undergraduate Catalog.

 Plans of Study – Follow the Plan that corresponds with the semester you were accepted into the Business School (which may differ from the semester you were accepted into UConn).
 For example, students accepted in Fall ’16 follow the 2016-2017 Plan; students accepted in Spring ’16 follow the 2015-2016 Plan.